 Distance learning credits

 You may take up to 12 credits of coursework through Distance Learning each session, to a maximum of 60 credits for your degree.
 No more than 42 credits may be taken in the final 60 credits of your degree program.
+Distance Learning courses are different than regular courses offered online due to COVID-19.

 Many courses have restricted seats (reserved) and general seats (open to anyone).
 Some seats in courses may be reserved for students in particular programs or year levels.